Ontario Ombudsman to investigate government’s oversight of long-term care homes during pandemic

 “My entire office and I are also working remotely, and we recognize that these ministries in particular are facing significant challenges during this time,” Mr. Dubé said.
 “I am confident that our long expertise in working with public sector bodies to effect constructive change will benefit them and Ontarians in the long run.”

 Anyone with information relevant to the issue of the ministries’ oversight of long-term care is asked to file a complaint online at www.ombudsman.on.ca.
-Complaints can also be made by email email@example.com.
+Complaints can also be made by email firstname.lastname@example.org.
 Complainants who are unable to access the website or email can call 1-888-444-0260.
-(Please note: Complaints about individual long-term care homes should still be made to the Patient Ombudsman at www.patientombudsman.ca.)
+(Please note: Complaints about individual long-term care homes should still be made to the Patient Ombudsman at This link opens in a new tabwww.patientombudsman.ca.)

 Throughout the present provincial state of emergency, the Ombudsman’s office has continued to resolve complaints and work on investigations: Since beginning to work remotely on March 16, Ombudsman staff have handled more than 2,500 complaints – more than 630 of which were related to COVID-19 concerns.